MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 # Introduction to Microsoft Edge WebView2 (Preview)

-The Microsoft Edge WebView2 control enables you to embed web technologies (HTML, CSS, Javacript) in your native application using [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/) as the rendering engine.
+The Microsoft Edge WebView2 control enables you to embed web technologies (HTML, CSS, JavaScript) in your native applications.
+The WebView2 control uses [Microsoft Edge (Chromium)](https://www.microsoftedgeinsider.com/) as the rendering engine to display the web content in native applications.
+With WebView2, developers can embed web code in different parts of their native application, or build the entire native application within a single WebView.
+For information on how to start building a WebView2 application, see [Get Started](index.md#getting-started).

 ![whatwebview](./media/WebView2/whatwebview.PNG)